holdex/whitepaper/README.md

 !['limits to trust' diagram](https://storage.googleapis.com/holdex-public/thread/Holdex%20Protocol%20Lightpaper/limits-to-trust.png)

 The superconnected user may indeed have real trust in the new user (possibly know him personally even) and want to give him a headstart with a timely `kudos`, but doing so will potentially result in the superconnected user being locked out of his chain of trust.
-In order to encourage this type of interaction, the Holdex system allows for *qualifying* a `kudos` by setting a limit to how much of the endorser's wallet can be taken by the recipient's `ki`.
+In order to encourage this type of interaction, the Holdex Protocol allows for *qualifying* a `kudos` by setting a limit to how much of the endorser's wallet can be taken by the recipient's `ki`.
 The limit can be *relative* (a percentage or share-of-wallet), absolute (a maximum amount), or time-based (e.g. a maximum per month).

 ```
 25 people trust 'JoshuaKi'